Randall Botkin wins The IAAE Educator of the Year Award!

 - He is consistent and positive in the face of any potential obstacle.

-~ Randi Oleson, Principal – District Wide Programs, Des Moines Public Schools (worked directly with Randy for 9 years.)
-March 31, 2015
+~ Randi Oleson, Principal – District Wide Programs, Des Moines Public Schools, written March 31, 2015.
+Randi worked directly with Randy for 9 years.

 If you recall, I let you know I was saving a secret.
 Well, now’s the time to share more good news!
 This January 2015, Randy accepted the position of transition coordinator for Scavo High School (he’ll continue to teach as well.)

-More to come, but here’s Mr. Botkin in action (yes this shot is staged) and was taken over winter break on 1/2/15 in his new classroom at Central Campus!
+More to come, but here’s Mr. B in action (yes this shot is staged) and was taken over winter break on 1/2/15 in his new classroom at Central Campus!

 Please let me know if you need a life care plan involving an adult or a child.
 I promise to provide the most detailed and worthy plan for consideration.